 For a period of years I led the organic horticulture program at Naropa University, and from that experience, I learned how much I love to teach vegetable gardening to others, which is how this website was born.

 Over the years, life challenges caused me to move a lot, so I got lots of experience breaking new ground, building up a beautiful soil base, and then moving.

 So I can relate to those who are just starting out vegetable gardening.
 I understand how daunting it can be to look at a baked-hard field of weeds and dream of a verdant garden overflowing with red chard, freckled romaine, carrots, beans, heirloom tomatoes and basil.

 But I want to encourage you, because underneath that scruffy surface - with a bit of digging, some compost, and a pinch of love - lies that garden of your dreams.
 It will be worth every drop of sweat that first year.

 I live in Colorado now, with my sweetie and cameraman Tito, where we have a garden that we don’t have to leave.
 It just gets better and better every year.
-I also have another business passion: making flower and nature sculptures, photographing them, and turning them into greeting cards over at www.divinenaturecards.com.
+I also keep seven Welsh Harlequin ducks that provide us with eggs, manure, and endless entertainment.

 I can grow some awesome chard, collards and tomatoes.
-But the “crop” I am most proud of is my compost, which really helps me feel I am part of the cycle of life, feeding my plants as they feed me.
+But the “crop” I am most proud of is my compost, which really helps me feel I am part of the cycle of life, feeding my soil and my plants as they feed me.

 A few other things about me: I have a gardening cat, named Angel.
 I wear purple Keens almost everywhere, because I have short, wide hobbit feet that won't fit into ordinary shoes.
 (Well okay, I guess they don't have to be purple).
 And I love Irish, salsa, harp and classical chorale music.
 And I'm a devoted student of David R. Hawkins.

 So dig in!
 Dig around on this site, and unearth the information you need.
 From Aphids to Zucchini, you’ll find it here.